 Stealthing: A study in non-consent

 “1063 of 3439 MSM (30.9%) attending the clinic during the study period completed the survey.
 19% of MSM reported having ever experienced stealthing.
 MSM who had experienced stealthing were more likely to report anxiety or depression.
-Male participants who had experienced stealthing were three times less likely to consider it to be sexual assault than participants who had not experienced it.”
+Male participants who had experienced stealthing were three times less likely to consider it sexual assault than participants who had not experienced it.”

 At GMJ, we are always suspicious of surveys, especially when we don’t have full access to the questions posed to the participants.
 How a question is phrased, who is asking the question, and even the incentives for “correct answers” can skew results.
 Luckily, we have the relevant questions from the Melbourne study.
-We believe they help to create not only a much needed narrative around the practice of stealthing but also guidelines to decide what is and what is not stealthing.
+We believe they help to create not only a much-needed narrative around the practice of stealthing but also guidelines to decide what is and what is not stealthing.

 The questionnaire asked whether the participant had ever had a condom removed during sex with or without permission and at what point the participant noticed.
 Participants could choose from a hierarchy of seven responses describing the circumstances.
-Multiple responses were allowed for those reporting multiple occurrences, and there was no time limit applied to the reported event.
+Multiple responses were allowed for those reporting multiple occurrences, and no time limit was applied to the reported event.